 Using Hydrogen Peroxide Monitors to Measure Peracetic Acid Vapor

-Peracetic acid (PAA) also known as peroxyacetic acid has become widely used as a disinfectant and sterilant in healthcare, treat food processing, meat and vegetable production, water treatment and many other industries.
+Peracetic acid (PAA) also known as peroxyacetic acid has become widely used as a disinfectant and sterilant in healthcare, food processing, meat and vegetable production, water treatment and many other industries.
 PAA is a strong oxidizer and a primary irritant and the health effects of over exposure, especially to the vapor are well known.

 As a result of these risks the US-EPA has issued Acute Exposure Guidelines for PAA and there are three AEGL levels: “AEGL-1 is the airborne concentration, try expressed as parts per million or milligrams per cubic meter (ppm or mg/m3) of a substance above which it is predicted that the general population, including susceptible individuals, could experience notable discomfort, irritation, or certain asymptomatic nonsensory effects.
 However, the effects are not disabling and are transient and reversible upon cessation of exposure.”
-AEGL 2 is the level where those exposed may experience “irreversible or other serious, purchase long-lasting adverse health effects or an impaired ability to escape.”
+AEGL 2 is the level where those exposed may experience “irreversible or other serious, long-lasting adverse health effects or an impaired ability to escape.”
 And AEGL 3 is the level where those exposed may experience “life-threatening health effects or death.”

 PAA is normally found as an equilibrium mixture with acetic acid and hydrogen peroxide: